When does a physical system compute?: Computation and simulation

 We now turn to a specific type of computation, the simulation of the physical dynamics of a system.
 While physical computation is a straightforward replacement of physical evolution for abstract computation, it can cause confusion when a physical system is the subject of a computation, as well as a physical system being used to perform a computation.

-We will consider the situation where a physical system (the computer), $S$, is to be used to simulate the behaviour of another physical system, $P$.
+We will consider the situation where a physical system (the computer), $\mathbf{s}$, is to be used to simulate the behaviour of another physical system, $\p$.
 We show this as in figure \ref{sim}(a).
-The aim is to build a commuting diagram similar to those given above for standard computation, where the dynamics of $S$ is used instead of the dynamics of $P$.
+The aim is to build a commuting diagram similar to those given above for standard computation, where the dynamics of $\mathbf{s}$ is used instead of the dynamics of $\p$.

-We are, in fact, in an exactly analogous situation to the introduction of the representation relation: what we want is for system $S$ to \emph{represent} system $P$.
+We are, in fact, in an exactly analogous situation to the introduction of the representation relation: what we want is for system $\mathbf{s}$ to \emph{represent} system $\p$.
 There is no way of comparing two physical objects without forming a representation of them -- even basic, apparently representation-free, comparisons such as `hold side by side and see if they're the same dimensions' in fact require us to represent parts of the external world by identifying individual objects and a set of properties that are its dimensions (this is a foundational issue in science and metaphysics -- see for example \cite[ch1,2]{vanF}).
 Abstract representations of the physical systems are created and then used in order to compare the two systems.

 Just as when we looked at diagrams for computers, we start first with the diagram for setting up a simulator and testing that it indeed does what we want.
 This is given in figure \ref{sim}(b).
-The steps in the diagram marked `E' and `D' are \emph{embedding} steps.
-We saw embedding in use in the process of refinement: one abstract description becomes embedded in another as we move to a lower level.
-Here, we wish to embed the abstract description of system $P$ in the abstract description of system $S$.
-For example, if $S$ is a scale model of $P$ then this embedding is the relevant scale factor.
+The steps in the diagram marked `E' and `D' are embedding steps: we wish to embed the abstract description of system $\p$ in the abstract description of system $\mathbf{s}$.
+For example, if $\mathbf{s}$ is a scale model of $\p$ then this embedding is the relevant scale factor.
+We saw the process of embedding first with straightforward computation, where an abstract problem is embedded in the abstract description of the physical computer.
+Here, the abstract problem is itself the abstract description of a second physical process: that is the problem that the computer is being used to solve.
 As with the refinement process, performing the embedding may itself require computation, in this example, multiplying by the scale factor.
-In this way, the abstract object $N(S)$ is used to represent the abstract object $M(P)$, analogous to an abstract object being used to represent a physical one.
+In this way, the abstract object $n_{\mathbf{s}}$ is used to represent the abstract object $m_\p$, analogous to an abstract object being used to represent a physical one.